 The general-purpose 8-bit timer 9 control register (TM9CON) consists of 5 bits.
-Bits 0 to 2 (TM9C0 to TM9C2) of TM9CON select the timer 9 count clock, bit 3 (TM9RUN) starts or halts the counting, and bit 7 (TM9OUT) specifies the initial timer output level (High or Low) at start-up.
+Bits 0 to 2 (TM9C0 to TM9C2) of TM9CON select the timer 9 count clock, bit 3 (TM9RUN) specifies starting or halting the counting, and bit 7 (TM9OUT) specifies the initial timer output level (High or Low) at start-up.
 And each time TM0C overflows, the content of bit 7 (TM9OUT) is reversed.